santoshnlp/END2QnACapstone/readme.rst

 Is there an alternative?
 ------------------
-Yes,   FIASS -Facebook AI Similarity Search.
+Yes,   FAISS -Facebook AI Similarity Search.

 This algorithm makes ranking computation much faster and less expensive.
 So, we will be using this to find out top K matching documents.